wayofthepie/blog-src/posts/2018-02-18-Containerizing-The-JVM.markdown

 As you can see above there are 6583 instances of a mixture of 222 different classes, taking up over 2.6MB of the heap, for our simple HelloWorld program!
 When I first saw this it raised a lot of questions - what is `[I`, why is there a `java.lang.String` and a `[Ljava.lang.String`?
-This information is certainly important to know, but is not really neccessary if all you want to do is containerize a JVM app.
-However we'll see later on that it's not just the heap you have to worry about, there are many other memory regions the JVM uses to store things which may catch you out.

-So even though not neccessary, I think this knowledge is paramount to a deeper understanding of what your application is actually running on.
-So, I'm going to dive into some of the more obscure classes above.

 ## What are all these classes?
 First off, the single letter class names.
 These are all documented under [Class.getName()](https://docs.oracle.com/javase/6/docs/api/java/lang/Class.html#getName()).